MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 More information: [Azure Key Vault documentation](/azure/key-vault/general/)

-### Configure Power Platform environments
+## Power Platform/Dynamics 365 service admin Power Platform admin center tasks
+### Prerequisite

+- Power Platform admin must be assigned to either the Power Platform or Dynamics 365 Service admin AAD role

+### Add environment

 The Power Platform admin performs these steps in Power Platform admin center:

 1. Add the Power Platform environments to the enterprise policy to encrypt data with the customer managed key.
 1. Remove environments from enterprise policy to return encryption to Microsoft managed key.
-1. Change the key by removing environments from the old enterprise policy and adding environments to the new enterprise policy.
+1. Change the key by removing environments from the old enterprise policy and adding environments to a new enterprise policy.

 ## For customers using the previous key management solution

-For customers using the previous [manage the encryption key](manage-encryption-key.md) (BYOK) feature, the current managed encryption key can encrypt their existing environments with this key management feature.
+For customers using the previous [manage the encryption key](manage-encryption-key.md) (BYOK) feature, they can use this new customer-managed key to encrypt their  environments.
 You can add both type of environments:

 - Add non-BYOK enabled environments – these are environments that you haven’t encrypted with your own key.
 - Migrate BYOK enabled environments – these are environments that you have encrypted with your own key.